ameseee/kwk-curriculum-site/web-app/lessons/js-intermediate/index.md

 - Operators
 - Statement

+## Warm Up

+On each sticky note at your table, write one thing you've already learned about JavaScript.
+If it helps, you can think about this in two categories: data types and concepts.

 ## Conditionals

 Every programming language has conditionals.
 If you've worked in Python or Java you've probably seen something similar to what we'll be working on today!